ibm-cloud-docs/resiliency/bcdr-understand.md

 Consider carefully what you need to recover if a disaster occurs.
 Do you need every workload or just a subset of core applications?
 Is there an order in which they need to be restored?
 Is data consistency across workloads important?
 Is it possible to work in a degraded state and if so, for how long?

 These questions are as much business considerations as technical ones, as costs might be prohibitive in some situations.
 You must have a clear view of what the minimal acceptable recovery is that allows the business to function, accepting residual risks from understanding their consequences.
 Planning the technical solution must work hand-in-hand with business requirements and both must be captured in the disaster recovery plan.
 For more information, see [Planning for disaster recovery](/docs/resiliency?topic=resiliency-PlanningforDR).

+### Read service specific documentation
+{: #read-the-docs}

+Each IBM Cloud service has its own documentation set.
+This includes a section on BCDR that is specific to that service.
+Ensure that you review and follow the guidance provided on those pages for each service that you use.
+For convenience, see [Service documentation for high availability and disaster recovery] (/docs/resiliency?topic=service-ha-dr) for specific service-by-service links.